adamcohenhillel/ADeus/README.md

 (replace the `/dev/cu.usbmodem*` with whatever you got in the `ls` command)

+> Note: It might fail for the first few CURL requests, until it resolves the DNS

 ### Setup: Hardware - Rasberry Pi Zero W

 SOON! (cost $15, but need to solder a microphone)